 - It's fine to use fresh bell peppers.
 I use frozen because it's convenient.

-- Even if you normally like your bacon chewy, for this recipe, you'll want to cook it until it's crispy because you want to crumble it and sprinkle it over the hash.
+- Even if you usually like your bacon chewy, for this recipe, you'll want to cook it until it's crispy because you want to crumble it and sprinkle it over the hash.

 - Most leftovers, when properly refrigerated in a shallow airtight container, can be kept for 3-4 days.
-But since we’re using pre-cooked turkey in this recipe, just to be safe, I never keep the leftovers for longer than a day or two.
+But since we’re using pre-cooked turkey, just to be safe, I never keep the leftovers for longer than a day or two.
 In any case, you can't really keep the soft-cooked eggs.
 So my recommendation is to only make as much as you can eat right away.

 Nutrition per Serving